 Guilt

-Guilt is a normal emotion following death, even if there is no rationale of the guilt.
+Guilt is a normal emotion following death, even if there’s no rationale for the guilt.
 Living with the feeling of guilt can be very hard.
 Meningitis and sepsis are very complex diseases.
 Sometimes, no matter how quickly treatment is given, it’s not possible to save the person’s life.

 Even though rationally you know you did everything you could, you may be left with a feeling you should have done more.
-Parents and carers feel responsible for their child’s safety, and may feel their child’s death must have been their fault, however irrational that belief is.
-Some people feel guilt that they are still alive when their loved one has died.
-They may feel guilt about things said or left unsaid, or that they were unable to say ‘goodbye’ or ‘I love you’.
+Parents and carers feel responsible for their child’s safety and may feel their child’s death must have been their fault, however irrational that belief is.
+Some people feel guilt that they’re still alive when their loved one has died.
+They may feel guilt about things said or left unsaid.
+They may feel guilt that they were unable to say ‘goodbye’ or ‘I love you’.

 Why?

-It can be hard to make sense of what has happened, particularly with meningitis and sepsis which can happen so quickly and unexpectedly.
-Some people find it helpful by learning more about meningitis and sepsis.
-If you have any questions you are welcome to get in touch with our support team.
+It can be hard to make sense of what has happened, particularly with meningitis and sepsis, which can happen so quickly and unexpectedly.
+Some people find it helpful to learn more about meningitis and sepsis.
+If you have any questions, you can get in touch with our support team.

 Others may not feel able to face medical facts until much later.